 All articles published open access will be immediately and permanently free for everyone to read and download.
-To provide open access, this journal has a publication fee of 600 USD, excluding taxes, which needs to be met by the authors or their research funders for each article published open access.
+To provide open access, this journal has a publication fee of 600 EURO for Case Reports and 2,000 EURO for original research and review articles, this excluding taxes, excluding taxes, which needs to be met by the authors or their research funders for each article published open access.

 Elsevier has established agreements with funding bodies, including Wellcome Trust and Research Councils UK.
 This ensures authors can comply with funding body open access policies and may also be reimbursed for their publication fees.
 Learn more about Elsevier's pricing policy: http://www.elsevier.com/openaccesspricing.If excerpts from other copyrighted works are included, the author(s) must obtain written permission from the copyright owners and credit the source(s) in the article.
 Elsevier has preprinted forms for use by authors in these cases; contact Elseviers Rights Department, Philadelphia, PA, USA: Tel. (+1) 215 238 7869; e-mail firstname.lastname@example.org.
 Requests may also be completed online via the Elsevier homepage (http://www.elsevier.com/locate/permissions).

-The open access publication fee for this journal is USD 600, excluding taxes.
+The open access publication fee for this journal is EURO 600 for Case Reports and 2,000 EURO for Original Research and Review Articles this excluding taxes.
 Learn more about Elsevier's pricing policy: http://www.elsevier.com/openaccesspricing.

 Elsevier Publishing Campus